Sustainability & Hospitality

 If you stay here in this woodland clearing you might notice that, over the years, a further eighty or more younger trees, alder, birch, rowan, cherry, larch, crab apple, apple, plum and aspen have been planted.
 We take great care with recycling, composting, with the cleaning products we use and supply to guests, with the lighting and heating methods that we choose and have adopted other practices aimed at minimising our footprint in the environment, striving towards a sustainable future.
 We also play a small part in helping to preserve two rare breeds native to these islands.
 Our forebears who settled and part cultivated this ground over one hundred years ago, the traveller folk MacDonalds and later the craftsmen builders McGillivray we hope would approve.

 Many of the waterfowl you will linger by on the pond are direct descendants of those we brought here first in 1995, including the Aylesbury ‘early domestic breed’.
-We care for three acres of the seventy acre ‘ancient forest’ surrounding us to the north, and a small flock of Soay ‘ancient breed’ sheep (originating in the St Kilda archipelago forty miles west of the Isle of Harris, in the Atlantic Ocean.
-These goat like sheep now graze the field where planted pines once grew up to the south fence.
+We care for three acres of the seventy acre ‘ancient pine forest’ surrounding us to the north.
+Here also is a small flock of Soay ‘rare breed’ sheep, originating on the St Kilda archipelago forty miles west of the Isle of Harris, in the Atlantic Ocean.
+These goat like sheep now graze the field where Scots pines once stretched almost to the cottage gate.

 L. Duck’s visitors come to celebrate anniversaries, make romantic, life changing proposals, to spend very simple yet special time together.
 They also include random batches of winter freelance instructors, skiers and snowboarders, mountain bikers most of the year, bird watchers any time, path builders, ecologists, family groups and small activity gatherings from all over the UK and beyond.
 Just a few admit to having happily resolved the challenge being on the margins of their comfort zone.
 We are happy for them.
 Some are also artists and musicians, environmentalists and fair traders and we love that which they bring.